OCA/management-system/mgmtsystem_action_template/README.rst

 This module add management of template for Actions.

-- new flag for define an Action as Template
+- new Action Template model to set default values
 - new field to select an Action Template to fill predefined fields automatically
-- add Template column on Tree View and Timbre icon on Kanban View

 **Table of contents**